He’s grateful not to know anything, just for that moment, the second chance to discover how beautiful the Zora are.

 “Your sister thought so, too.”

 It’s only when the large hand covers his that Link realizes how hard he’d been wringing them.
-The skin on Sidon’s palms is less rough than the backs of his hands, dark claws half the length of his thumb, but careful where they rest against his skin.
+The skin on Sidon’s palms is less rough than the backs of his hands, dark claws nearly the lengths of his own fingers, but careful where they rest against his skin.
 He may be bolder, brasher than Mipha, but he is just as kind, with a heart as vast as any sea.

 “My sister is at peace.
 You were the one to make that happen.”